nicholbs/TryHackMe/Report.md

 1. Purpose of report
-This report has the purpose of outlining how excessive user rights constitute foothold
+The report outlines how excessive user rights constitute foothold
 for attackers to exploit a windows infrastructure.
-Altogether the reader will learn the importance of exercising appropriate group policies for users
+Readers will alltogether learn the importance of exercising appropriate group policies for users.
+Furthermore the attackers methodology is bestoved focus on to demonstrate the mentality needed
+from administrator when implementing active directory domain services.

+mentality
+the mindset which future implementations of active directory
+domain services should be created form. demonstrated through
+a user which

+bestoved focus on recovery and

+Attacker is enabled access
+Attack methododology is detailed

+To conclude,

 excersice appropriate policies